Travel

 If students' F-1 visa will expire on or before the date they return to the United States, they must prepare to apply for an F-1 visa in their home country.
 Students are not eligible to apply for F-1 visas (or any extension/renewals) while physically in the U.S.

-Automatic Visa Revalidation: Students are often able to revalidate an expired F-1 visa automatically when returning from a visit of fewer than thirty days to Mexico, Canada, or one of the islands adjacent to the United States (excluding Cuba), provided they have a valid I-20 (with valid Travel Signature on the 3rd page) and passport.
+Automatic Visa Revalidation: Students are often able to revalidate an expired F-1 visa automatically when returning from a visit of fewer than thirty days to Mexico, Canada, or one of the islands adjacent to the United States (excluding Cuba), provided they have a valid I-20 (with valid travel signature on the 3rd page) and passport.
 This process is known as automatic visa revalidation.
 Please note that students who have a terminated SEVIS record indicating that they are out of status or have been outside the United States for more than 30 days will not be able to automatically re-validate their F-1 visa.
 For additional information, see automatic visa revalidation on the U.S. Department of State website.
 See U.S. Immigration and Customs Enforcement (ICE)'s information about traveling to Adjacent Islands as F-1 students.

 I-20